douglasrizzo/catsim/sphinx/estimation.rst

 future estimations.

-All implemented classes in this module inherit from a base abstract class :py:class:`Estimator`. :py:class:`Simulator` allows that a custom estimator be used during the simulation, as long as it also inherits from :py:class:`Estimator`.
+All implemented classes in this module inherit from a base abstract class :py:class:`BaseEstimator`. :py:class:`Simulator` allows that a custom estimator be used during the simulation, as long as it also inherits from :py:class:`BaseEstimator`.

 .. inheritance-diagram:: catsim.estimation
+   :parts: 1
+   :top-classes: catsim._base.Simulable

 :mod:`catsim` implements a few types of maximum-likelihood estimators.